compdemocracy/polis/README.md

 Welcome to teh mathz.

-Let's use the [github issues](https://github.com/metasoarous/polismath/issues) for discussing issues -- both technical and theoretic -- and the [github wiki](https://github.com/metasoarous/polismath/wiki/_pages) for collating/synthesizing this and other information as useful.
+Let's use the [github issues](https://github.com/metasoarous/polismath/issues) for discussing issues -- both technical and theoretic -- and the [github wiki](https://github.com/metasoarous/polismath/wiki/_pages) for collating/synthesizing this and other useful information.

 ## Usage